High Performance Computing — HPC

 The Terremoto cluster was launched in December 2018, and is located in the Columbia University Data Center.

-The cluster is faculty-governed by the cross-disciplinary SRCPAC and is administered and supported by CUIT’s Research Computing Services (RCS) team.
+The cluster is faculty-governed by the cross-disciplinary SRCPAC and is administered and supported by CUIT’s High Performance Computing team.

 Tentative retirement dates